SAP-samples/cloud-espm-cloud-native/README.md

 ### Security Implementation

 The security implementation in the ESPM application is based on [Spring Security](https://spring.io/projects/spring-security-oauth).
-Spring applications using the Spring-security libraries can integrate with the SAP Cloud Platform Authorization and Trust Management service as described [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/be97ec4a799c4135884c62610fea2a8f.html).
+Spring applications using the Spring-security libraries can integrate with the SAPBusiness Technology Platform Authorization and Trust Management service as described [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/be97ec4a799c4135884c62610fea2a8f.html).
 ESPM Application implements app-to-app communication so that two microservices can securely communicate with each other.
 This application showcases how to implement a secure communication using two  different ways:

 - Propagating a Business User
 - Using a Technical User